 Are Electric Skillets Dishwasher Safe?

-An electric skillet is a versatile cooking appliance that is connected to the electric socket and managed by using temperature control.
+An electric skillet is a versatile cooking appliance that can be connected to an electric outlet and managed by using temperature control.
 You can cook in an electric skillet everything you would cook in a regular skillet.

-When you buy your electric frying pan, you will receive instructions for use, cleaning, and maintenance.
-It is necessary to strictly follow the instructions for use and maintenance to avoid injuries and possible damage to the appliance.
-In the manual, you may read that your electric pan is dishwasher safe once detached from the base.
+When using an electric frying pan, it is necessary to strictly follow the instructions for use and maintenance to avoid injuries and possible damage to the appliance.
+In the manual, you may read that your electric pan is dishwasher-safe once detached from the base.

 When it comes to washing, no matter what the instruction book says, learn from experienced chefs and wash the non-stick surface by hand to keep your appliance functional for longer.

-The non-stick cooking surface will wear off quicker if you wash the pan in the dishwasher.
+If you do wash the pan in the dishwasher, the non-stick cooking surface may wear off quickly as a result.
 Machine detergents are harsh to the non-stick cooking surface and may significantly compromise its functionality.
 That is why it’s advisable to wash your non-stick pan by hand.
 It wipes and cleans easily because the food doesn’t stick.
-Another mess reducing feature of electric skillets is the high sides that help to lessen oil splatters, keeping your countertop clean.
+Another mess-reducing feature of electric skillets is the high sides that help to prevent oil splatters, keeping your countertop clean.